-Notifications are a big part of the Blizzard esports app, as the developer states that the app contains a wide range of customisable alerts that can let you know when certain games go live and you can even create your own personalised news feeds for your favourite esport.
+Notifications are a big part of the Blizzard esports app, as the developer states that the app contains a wide range of customizable alerts that can let you know when certain games go live and you can even create your own personalized news feeds for your favorite esport.

 So is the Blizzard esports app any good?

 Loading up the Blizzard mobile app gives you plenty of options for tailoring the content to your own gaming tastes.
 You can just pick and choose which esports you want to follow, what kinds of notifications you want to receive, and there’s also a handy spoiler-proof way to show or hide certain scores.